brandon1024/swe-senior-design/docs/DeploymentInfrastructure.md

 $ unzip kick-the-bucket-boot-0.0.1-SNAPSHOT.zip
 $ ./kick-the-bucket-boot-0.0.1-SNAPSHOT/scripts/server-start-silent.sh
 ```

+Note: Running scripts as root user may cause prevent CodeDeploy from deploying new artifacts successfully.
+If the server is started as root, CodeDeploy (which runs as ec2-user user) will not be able to stop the server.
+Be careful when running commands as root.

 ## GitLab CI Pipeline
 The project uses GitLab Pipelines for CI and CD.
 The main purpose of the GitLab pipelines are: